 - 2 tablespoons minced parsley

-- In a large deep skillet or Dutch oven, heat the olive oil add the chopped onion, green pepper, and celery.
+- In a large deep skillet or Dutch oven (affiliate link), heat the olive oil add the chopped onion, green pepper, and celery.
 Saute until the onion is tender.

 - Add the rice and saute, stirring, until lightly browned.